SushritPasupuleti/personal-docs/web/docs/environment-setup/getting-started.md

 - `./scripts/emus.sh` - fuzzy find and start an Android simulator.

+- `./scripts/portkill.sh` - kill a process running on a given port.

 ## Setup

 Start by cloning the `dots` repository (it is not mandatory to clone this into your home directory, setup scripts will create symlinks where appropriate):